SarahZimmermann-Schmutzler/baby-tools-shop/README.md

   - `--restart unless-stopped`: container restarts always automatically except it is stopped manually

 10. Did it work?
-  1. have a look which containers are running:
+  - Have a look which containers are running:
     `docker ps`
-  2. Open the admin panel of the application in the web browser and add some data.
+  - Open the admin panel of the application in the web browser and add some data.
-  3. Stop and start the container manually, the data should be there:
+  - Stop and start the container manually, the data should be there:
     `docker stop name-of-your-container`
     `docker start name-of-your-container`